 This is another well-told story that nicely displays John's to-the-point approach to monster hunting while providing him yet another opportunity to add to the reader's knowledge of the magical world.
 The more I read this series, the more I love John Charming's dry, irreverent, self-deprecating voice.
 It's as charming as his name, and it's one of the best features of these stories.

 E-STORY 6: "Bulls Rush In"

 Deputy Jim Reedy caught John inside Sam's house, and now he wants the answers to two questions: Why did John break in?
 Where is Sam?
 As John summarizes his encounters with Sam over the past few days, he reveals his true name to the deputy and explains that he is a monster hunter.
 Wait…what!!
 I couldn't imagine why John was outing himself until I got to the huge twist at the end, which completely changes the reader's understanding of the interview.
 Adding another layer to the story is the ambiguity of the outcome of John and Sam's final confrontation.
-If it weren't for the problem that I discuss in the next paragraph, I would heartily recommend this story because Elliott packs so much plot into just a few pages.
+If it weren't for the problem that I discuss in the next paragraph, I would heartily recommend this story because James packs so much plot into just a few pages.

 Getting down to basics: Although this is a great story, I hesitate to recommend it because of its price: $1.99 for 41 pages.
-In a Kindle-to-Kindle price-per-page comparison, Elliott's most recent PAX ARCANA novel (Fearsome) costs about 2¼ cents per page, while this story costs about 5 cents per page—nearly double that of the novel.
+In a Kindle-to-Kindle price-per-page comparison, The author's most recent PAX ARCANA novel (Fearsome) costs about 2¼ cents per page, while this story costs about 5 cents per page—nearly double that of the novel.